-2.7.3.5 The Pre-Launch Report is the main document used by a flight project to provide verification to the PPO that planetary protection requirements have been met (at the issue date of the document) and that the project will continue to satisfy planetary protection requirements throughout the mission.
-This document shall include, but not be limited to, the following information, which may be included as a part of the document or referenced from other documents.
-Reference documents may be submitted to the PPO as they are published.

 a.
-A demonstration that all planetary protection constraints and requirements as noted in the Planetary Protection Plan will be met.
+The Pre-Launch Report is the main document used by a flight project to provide verification to the PPO that planetary protection requirements have been met (at the issue date of the document) and that the project will continue to satisfy planetary protection requirements throughout the mission.

 b.
+This document shall include, but not be limited to, the following information.
+This information may be included as a part of the document or referenced in the document.
+Reference documents may be submitted to the PPO as they are published.

+(1) A demonstration that all planetary protection constraints and requirements as noted in the Planetary Protection Plan will be met.

-Identification of all approved planetary protection deviations (see section 2.6) from the Planetary Protection Plan.
+(2) Identification of all approved planetary protection deviations (see 2.4) from the Planetary Protection Plan.

-c.
-Summaries of potentially significant violations of planetary protection requirements or procedures that could occur and thorough discussion of contingency planning associated with each potential event.
+(3) Summaries of potentially significant violations of planetary protection requirements or procedures that could occur and thorough discussion of contingency planning associated with each potential event.